 18.120.020 Setbacks

-A. REQUIREMENT: Maintain the continuity of the streetscape with the setbacks of
+A. REQUIR REMENT: Conflicts N/A Maintain the continuity of the streetscape with the setbacks of buildings.

-Complies Conflicts N/A buildings.
+Complies ✓ IN/A

 ☑ Align buildings according to the existing pattern.

 Use walls, railings, planters, or other built and landscape elements at the property line if the building or a portion of it is set back from the property line.